DZetaDev/Gama-Core/README.md

 1. Copy the `gama-core` directory into your `wp-content/plugins` directory.
 2. Create a symbolic link between the `trunk` directory and the plugin.
 For example: `mklink /J path\to\wp-content\plugins \path\to\Gama-Core\trunk\gama-core`
-3. In the WordPress admin area, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
+3. In the WordPress admin area, navigation to the *Plugins* page Locate the menu item that reads “Gama Core.”
 4. Click on *Activate.*

 ## Recommended Tools